Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: Goal-Conditioned Reinforcement Learning

 \section{Goal-Conditioned Reinforcement Learning}

-For reference, here, we define the standard goal-conditioned reinforcement learning (GCRL) problem.
-We start by defining the environment model for conditioning on \emph{goals}, where goals are usually defined as sets of states or continuous regions, as done by~\cite{schaul2015universal}, \cite{liu2022goal}.
+Here, for reference, we present the standard Goal-Conditioned Reinforcement Learning (GCRL) problem.
+We start by defining the environment model for conditioning on \emph{goals}, usually given as sets of states or continuous regions, as done by~\cite{schaul2015universal,liu2022goal}.

 \begin{my_definition}[Goal-Conditioned MDP] A goal-conditioned MDP extends the standard MDP by incorporating a goal space given by a goal distribution $\mathcal{G} \in \Delta(2^S)$, where $\mathcal{G}$ is a distribution over sets of states, and therefore a goal is a set of states.
 It is defined as the tuple